-Once you reach middle age, you begin thinking more and more about your retirement.
+Once you reach middle age, it’s natural to think more about your retirement.
 Whether you’ve saved a lot of money, only a little, or none at all, this pre-retirement phase of life is when many people choose to reassess their plans.

 4 Pre-Retirement Tips